-However, rather than focus on our campaigns, I would like to share the story of one young campaigner, who has been an inspiration to me over the past four years.
+Rather than focus on our campaigns, I would like to share the story of one young campaigner, who has been an inspiration to me in recent years.

 Tia Clarke, is a young activist from Blackburn in the North West of England, who has just turned 18, but was 15 when she first started her engagement with us.

 Tia and other members of her local child food poverty campaign group have been instrumental in the national #ENDCHILDFOODPOVERTYCAMPAIGN.

 They are no strangers to campaigning as their involvement is a result of their own campaign in their home town of Blackburn.
 This campaign was based on experiences at their school where they and their friends living in food poverty often went without meals.

 Their hunger led to a lack of concentration in the classroom and tempers flaring with teachers and classmates.
 With 40% of children growing up in food poverty in their local area, they could see where the system was failing them and set out to fix it.